Read-The-Question/rtq-review/src/pages/md/owners/owner_sc_all.md

 LCM of $2$, $3$ and $4 = 12$.

-Hence, 12 is the smallest number that $2, 3$ and $4$ all divide into exactly.
+The smallest number that 2, 3 and 4 all divide into exactly  $= 12$

 </div>
 </div>